 Another issue that can happen is taking the memory card out of your camera or computer without turned the device off or ejecting the card.
 This can result in the card being corrupted.
 You can try at home memory recovery software and you might be able to recover at least a portion of your images.
 If you are unable to recover your images you can opt to send it into a data recovery center but there are hefty fees for these facilities.
 You can also try to ask a normal camera repair technician first before going to a data recovery specialist.

 If your camera won’t turn on, a common culprit is your battery.
+The battery could be draining or not charging.
 To test this you can try changing out batteries.
 For those that don’t have an extra battery for their camera, you can try going into a local camera store or battery store and asking if you can try one of their batteries in your camera.
 Most businesses will help you troubleshoot in order to build a better reputation with you.

 Replacing the battery might not always be the right fix for the camera not turning on.
 If it still won’t come on, try emptying the memory card on your computer.
 Some cameras won’t turn on if your memory card is full.

 Discoloration or pixelation can be a sign that your camera is having problems with either the lens or the sensor.
 Some signs of this can be your photos have too much of a color or lines running across the screen.
 Unless you know a lot about cameras you will need to get this issue repaired by a professional.
 If your photos taken have scratches and lines and these are the only copies that you have, you can attempt to fix them using photoshop.
 Here are some techniques by adjusting and controlling the contrast.

 If one of these common problems isn’t the issue you are having or our troubleshooting issues aren’t solving your problem, you will have to get your camera serviced.
 You will have two options for repair, sending the camera into the manufacturer or an authorized repair center.